oil-mcut/oil-mcut.github.io/Chapter11.md

 In this section, we will detect objects in images with a fully convolutional network (FCN) deep learning model.
 Given an image with some objects (for example, animals, cars, and so on), the goal is to detect objects in those images using a pre-trained YOLO model, with bounding boxes.

-Many of the ideas are from the two original YOLO papers, available at https://arxiv.org/abs/1506.02640 and https://arxiv.org/abs/1612.08242.
+Many of the ideas are from the two original YOLO papers, available at [this paper](https://arxiv.org/abs/1506.02640 and (this](https://arxiv.org/abs/1612.08242).
 But before diving into the YOLO model, let's first understand some prerequisite fundamental concepts.

 <a name='Classifying and localizing images and detecting objects'></a>